The Journey to Melonia: Production

-With a budget of 22 million SEK (roughly USD$3.1 million), Voyage to Melonia was, at the time, the most expensive Swedish animated film produced, much because of the long production process from 1982 to 1989.
+With a budget of 22 million SEK (roughly US$3.1 million), Voyage to Melonia was, at the time, the most expensive Swedish animated film produced, much because of the long production process from 1982 to 1989.
 When making the script, Per Åhlin and Karl Rasmussen would pick lines from The Tempest they thought they might have use of, and then put them together into a coherent synopsis.
 An influence for the visual style was Jules Verne's Propeller Island from 1895.

 Critical reception

 The reviews were generally very positive, with film magazine Chaplins reviewer Göran Ribe comparing it to Jiří Trnka's A Midsummer Night's Dream and Paul Grimault's The King and the Mockingbird.
 Some critique was given regarding the slow pace and ambiguous tone, making it hard to distinguish whether it was a children's film or aimed for adults.
 Others complained about the somewhat naïve message.

 The most negative review came from Variety, where Keith Keller wrote: "The Voyage to Melonia by Per Åhlin, Sweden's past master of animated films, probably has aimed over everybody's head with this go at The Tempest.
 Seven years in the making at a locally extraordinary cost $3.5-million, pic looks big but soon sags dangerously, and eventually ruptures."